Quick Links

 Welcome to an insight into St Patrick's class, where we cherish every day to learn and love!
 This is where we begin our fabulous journey of discovery!

-In Reception, our main class teachers are: Miss Aziz (St Patricks 1) and Miss Bedford (St Patricks 2).
+In Reception, our main class teachers are: Miss Bedford and Miss Taylor

-In Reception, our teaching assistants are: Miss Craven and Miss Stojanowska.
+In Reception, our teaching assistants are: Miss Craven, Mrs Barnes and Mrs Hayes.

 Every half term, our learning is shared through our newsletters: